Ireland's Got Talent: Auditions

 The show holds two rounds of auditions for contestants.
-The first round, referred to as the "open auditions", are held across several different cities around Ireland during the Autumn months.
-The second round, referred to as the "Judges' Auditions", are held, prior to the broadcast of the show later that year during spring or early summer – these auditions consists of the contestants who made it through the first round, and are held within a select set of cities.
+The first round, referred to as the "open auditions", is held across several different cities around Ireland during the Autumn months.
+The second round, referred to as the "Judges' Auditions", is held, before the broadcast of the show later that year during spring or early summer – these auditions consist of the contestants who made it through the first round and are held within a select set of cities.
 For the Judges' Auditions, each site used for these is located within a theatre or convention hall.
 These sites are primarily chosen for the purpose of having facilities that can handle large volumes of contestants, with each set up into three arrangements when auditions are taking place: a waiting area for contestants to prepare and await their turn to perform, with monitors to allow them to see the performances of other contestants; the wings, where a contestant enters and leaves from, and where friends and family of the contestant can view them from; and the main stage, where the contestant performs their act before the judging panel, who are located in front of the stage.
 The main stage area is usually modified to include the judges' panel desk, along with a special lighting rig above the stage, consisting of Xs that each have the name of a judge under them.